-Many individuals assume that their family members can automatically make decisions on their behalf if they become incapacitated.
-However, this is not always the case in the UK without a Lasting Power of Attorney (LPA).
+Many people assume that their family members can automatically step in and make decisions on their behalf if they lose mental capacity.
+In England and Wales, this simply is not the case without a Lasting Power of Attorney (LPA).

 Key Takeaways

-- Having an LPA is crucial for ensuring that your wishes are respected.
+- Having an LPA is crucial for ensuring that your wishes are respected if you lose mental capacity.

-- A family member may not be able to make decisions on your behalf without an LPA.
+- A family member has no automatic legal right to make decisions on your behalf — not even your spouse or adult children.

-- An LPA allows you to choose who makes decisions for you.
+- An LPA allows you to choose exactly who makes decisions for you, and on what terms, while you still have the capacity to do so.

 Understanding Lasting Power of Attorney (LPA)